Updated on January 23rd, 2023

-A Kentucky property disclosure statement is used by home sellers to detail the condition of their real estate and identify defects of which potential buyers must be made aware.
+A Kentucky property disclosure statement is used by home sellers to detail the condition of their real estate and report defects to potential buyers.
 In the statement, the seller reveals their knowledge of damages and issues affecting the property, including any hazards or contaminants that may exist on the premises.
 The seller must also specify when certain property features have been inspected, repaired, or replaced.
-This disclosure is required if the real estate being sold is a single-family residential property and if any real estate licensee involved in the transaction will receive compensation.

 Laws – § 324.360

 Purchase Agreement – This contract is used to establish terms between a buyer and seller concerning the sale of residential real estate.